Ryanstemkoski1/cydoc-frontend-tmp/README.md

 ## Installation
 I followed this tutorial to install Semantic UI.
-You will not need to install it again as the files are here.
+When you clone this repo and run `npm install` it will take you through an interactive installer.
+Make sure you install in src/semantic when it asks you (both for semantic and dist).

 You will need to run `npm install` to install the dependencies for React and Semantic UI and then you can run `npm start` and the app will build and run.